StockNews.com Begins Coverage on Streamline Health Solutions (NASDAQ:STRM)

-StockNews.com started coverage on shares of Streamline Health Solutions (NASDAQ:STRM – Get Rating) in a research report sent to investors on Wednesday morning.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Streamline Health Solutions (NASDAQ:STRM – Get Rating) in a research report report published on Thursday.
+The brokerage issued a sell rating on the stock.

-Separately, Lake Street Capital reissued a buy rating and issued a $3.00 price target on shares of Streamline Health Solutions in a report on Monday, November 21st.
+Separately, Lake Street Capital restated a buy rating and issued a $3.00 target price on shares of Streamline Health Solutions in a report on Monday, November 21st.

 Streamline Health Solutions Company Profile